-While Spruce Peak strives to provide the best winter vacation possible, we are independent from Stowe Mountain Resort's management, Vail Resorts, so we are unable to assist in purchased EPIC Passes, lift tickets, or mountain reservations.
+While Spruce Peak strives to provide the best winter vacation possible, we are independent from Stowe Mountain Resort's management, Vail Resorts, so we are unable to assist in purchased EPIC Passes, or lift tickets.

 Ski & Ride